 - Hazardous Waste and Toxics Reduction Program oversees cleanups of releases from hazardous waste treatment, storage, and disposal facilities that are regulated under the Hazardous Waste Management Act (Chapter 70.105 RCW).
 They also manage Dangerous Waste Permits.

-- Waste 2 Resources Program oversees cleanups of releases from permitted landfills and large industrial facilities — such as pulp and paper mills, aluminum smelters, and petroleum refining — and distribution systems.
+- Solid Waste Management Program oversees cleanups of releases from permitted landfills and large industrial facilities — such as pulp and paper mills, aluminum smelters, and petroleum refining — and distribution systems.

 - Nuclear Waste Program ensures that cleanup of contaminated sites on the Hanford Nuclear Reservation is consistent with state law.